 Plant through the seasons

 Your garden isn’t just needed by the bees in spring and summer, they need it during all the seasons.
-So to ensure you provide a year-round habitat for the bees, be sure to plant through the seasons.
+So to ensure you provide year-round habitat for the bees, be sure to plant through the seasons.
 This may take a little planning in order to guarantee plants for the bees each season, but there is a lot of information out there on when to grow certain pollinating plants.
 Try growing sunflowers in spring.
 And plant your summer flowers in late winter and your spring flowers in autumn.
-By letting plants go to seed, you’re also providing food and nutrients for other insects, birds and the soil.
+By letting plants go to seed, you’re turning your garden into a private wildlife sanctuary, by also providing food and nutrients for other insects, birds and the soil.

 Create a bee bath